 When enrolling at Aalen University the following additional items (normally after arrival): adequate health insurance (can also be taken in Aalen), the payment of a semester contribution to the German Student Association, and a residence permit (Aufenthaltsgenehmigung).
 As soon as you will have fulfilled the enrolment requirements (normally a couple of days after your arrival) you will get your student card.

 There are many academic and organizational decisions to be made when you want to study in a foreign country.
-Your home university has coordinators as well as an international relations office to assist you in obtaining information about the programme you are interested in and to help you handle the technicalities involved in studying at Aalen University.
+Your home university has coordinators as well as an international relations office to assist you in obtaining information about the program you are interested in and to help you handle the technicalities involved in studying at Aalen University.

 We look forward to welcoming you here in Aalen!

-Have you already acquired your first degree and are now seeking a programme which will impart more specific knowledge in your field?
+Have you already acquired your first degree and are now seeking a program which will impart more specific knowledge in your field?
 Are you interested in studying in Germany because of its excellent reputation in the high-tech industry, and you feel comfortable being instructed in the English language?

 If your background fits this description, then you should take a moment to inform yourself about Aalen University's graduate degree programs, each of which is designed to be completed within 1.5 to 2 years.

 As a benchmark when applying, you may keep in mind that you will need a successfully completed university degree of three or four years of duration, depending on the country you come from.
-Your total education, meaning school and university, should consequently have lasted up to now a minimum of 15 years.
-Information about entrance requirements and downloadable forms are included with each course description.
+Your total education, meaning school and university, should consequently have lasted up to a minimum of 15 years.
+Information about entrance requirements are included with each course description.
 We look forward to receiving your application!